Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 ```

 Note that during execution WebSocket connection errors may occur.
 However, payloads are resent after these errors, so you can ignore them.
 [These errors will be suppressed in the future.](https://github.com/Plutonomicon/cardano-transaction-lib/issues/670).

+## Limitations

+- Plutip does not currently provide staking keys.
+However, arbitrary staking keys can be used if the application does not depend on staking (because payment keys and stake keys don't have to be connected in any way).
+It's also possible to omit staking keys in a lot of cases by using `mustPayToPubKey` instead of `mustPayToPubKeyAddress`.